High-Energy Neutrino Emission from Espresso-Reaccelerated Ions in Jets of Active Galactic Nuclei: Propagating Particles in Realistic Jets

 In this paper, we do not account for propagation effects, and we bracket our ignorance of actual UHECR spectrum by considering injection slopes $1\leq \qi \leq2$.
-In the \emph{espresso} framework, the injection spectrum turns out to be flatter than the spectrum of the CR seeds, which should be a power law $\propto E^{-q_{\rm se}}$, with $q_{\rm se}\sim 2-2.7$ \citep{caprioli15}, because reacceleration tends to push particles close to the jet's Hillas limit (MC19, MC21).
+In the \emph{espresso} framework, the injection spectrum turns out to be flatter than the spectrum of the CR seeds, which should be a power law $\propto E^{-q_{\rm se}}$, with $q_{\rm se}\sim 2-2.7$ \citep{caprioli15}, because reacceleration tends to push particles close to the jet's Hillas limit (\citetalias{mbarek+19}, \citetalias{mbarek+21a}).
+It is worth mentioning that $q_{\rm se}$ could approach values of $\sim 2.7$ if we consider relatively short jets like FR-I jets that extend to $\lesssim 10$~kpc, where CRs within the CR halo could be reaccelerated \citep{kimura+18}.
 A systematic study of \emph{espresso} acceleration in different kinds of AGN jets is ongoing, but in general we find that $\qi-q_{\rm se}\sim 0.5-1$, is consistent with the flatter spectra required to explain Auger data \citep[e.g.,][]{aloisio+14,taylor+15}.
 Similar trends are observed in shear acceleration mechanism, for which it was shown that Auger data can be quantitatively fitted \citep{kimura+18}.

 In general, the spectrum of secondary particles and UHE neutrinos is a function of $q$; therefore we show results for different values of $q_{\rm se}$.
 In the remainder of this paper, we fix the value of the UHECR injection spectrum q such that $1\leq \qi \leq2$.